uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > Participants will behave differently when they know security is a purpose of a study or if they are otherwise primed to think about security, and so deception is often used so to ensure that participants do not believe security is their primary task.

+>> Many students thought we were looking for them to define ecological validity here or talk about deception studies in abstract.
+Most didn't mention security.
+We wanted to know *why* ecological validity is used to justify deception in *security* studies.
+We gave 1 point for defining terms, two points if security was even mentioned, and 4 points for *either* of priming about security or making it a secondary task.
+In our initial grading pass through 3/14 students' answers were marked for full credit.

 **1.2** *(4 points)*

 How might a budgetary constraint impact the choice between a between-subjects experiment and a within-subjects experiment?

 > Running a within-subjects experiment allows a researcher to collect data on multiple conditions from a single participant.
 Differences in the population can be observed to be statistically significant using a smaller budget when the number of observations is greater.
 In other words, a 100-participant budget would yield 100 data points for each treatment in a within-subjects experiment, but only 50 data point per treatment if between-subjects (and two treatments).

+>> Stuart wouldn't have picked this as the easiest question on the exam.
+The student has to understand the difference between within- and between-subjects and make the connection that you need fewer participants for a within-subjects study.
+Happily, everyone got full credit for this question.
+Some really great answers pointed out that while you may need fewer participants in a within-subjects design, you might have to pay the within-subjects participants more because there's more for each participant to do.

 **1.3** *(5 points)*

 A morale survey of a team of penetration testers reveals that one of the parts of the job they like the least is working with the static analysis tool.
 The survey gives no insight into why the tool is so despised.
 What form of study would you use to learn how to improve the tool and why?

 > Since you don't yet know what the problems might be, you need to perform a qualitative study to identify possible problems (e.g. interview or focus group).
 Only when you understand what needs to be measured could you design a survey/quantitative study.

+>> All we were looking for here is that students not jump in a quantitative measurement study when they don't know enough about the possible causes of employees' disdain for the tool to know what to measure.
+We gave full credit for any mention of a qualitative study design, any use of the word qualitative and so on.
+In our initial grading pass, 10/14 were marked to get full credit.

 **1.4** *(8 points)*